DIY-Recording-Equipment/diyre-libdoc/15ips-mkiii.md

 {% iconCard 'Desoldering Pump', 'If you accidentally solder something in the wrong place, a desoldering pump can save the day.', '/assets/tools/desoldering_small.jpg' %}

+### Component Sorting

-{% iconCard 'Component Sorting Sheet', 'To identify and keep track of every part in the kit, download and print the [Component Sorting Sheet](/assets/15ips3/15ips-mkiii-sorting.pdf) target="_blank">Component Sorting Sheet (PDF)', '/assets/pdf-download.png' %}
+{% iconCard 'Component Sorting Sheet', 'To identify and keep track of every part in the kit, download and print the [Component Sorting Sheet](/assets/15ips3/15ips-mkiii-sorting.pdf)', '/assets/pdf-download.png' %}